Dangerous Recreational ActivitiesWilliam Yeo

 What is considered a recreational activity?

-A recreational activity under the Civil Liability Act 2002 (CLA) includes:
+A recreational activities under the Civil Liability Act 2002 (CLA) includes:

 (a) Any sport (whether or not the sport is an organised activity), and